 The Specialization is taught through videos and readings.
 Your knowledge is tested via compulsory quizzes.
 You can also participate in discussion forums.
 At the end of the course, students complete a Capstone Project designed in conjunction with Yahoo.
 The entire Specialization takes about 40 hours to complete, which means that students can finish the program in just six months if they spend three hours a week learning.

 No prior knowledge of business analytics is required to enroll in this course.
-However, students need to have access to a full-featured version of Microsoft Excel and a basic understanding of Microsoft Excel’s functions (take a look at our review of The Best 7 Excel Courses for 2020 if you need to brush up on your Excel skills).
+However, students need to have access to a full-featured version of Microsoft Excel and a basic understanding of Microsoft Excel’s functions (take a look at our review of The Best 7 Excel Courses if you need to brush up on your Excel skills).

 If you want to be able to create new business strategies using data, you won’t regret taking this Specialization by the Wharton School of the University of Pennsylvania.